-The story below is a preview from our May/June 2022 issue.
+The story below is from our May/June 2022 issue.
 For more stories like it, Subscribe Today.
 Thank you!

 The mall business model has been “turned upside-down,” but Tanglewood Mall is making major efforts to overcome those challenges.